michalCapo/libro/README.md

 - Each project keeps its own running strip state while inactive projects stay hidden.
 - Closed app strips can be saved and reopened per project from the command palette.
 - Saved apps can be global or project-specific.
+- Git repositories expand in the sidebar into an inline worktree tree, and a fuzzy picker (`⌘ + G`) searches worktrees across all projects.
-- Git repositories get worktree actions, and projects/worktrees can be assigned to `Ctrl + 2-9` slots.
+- Projects and worktrees can be assigned to `Ctrl + 2-9` slots.

 ### Interface